General Practices For All Worksites

 - Some ways to fulfill this requirement are:

 ○ Electronic survey, which can be pushed by email or app to all personnel.
-The results of the prior day’s self-screening should be confirmed to be “UNCHANGED” by the designated Compliance Assistant when they arrive at the workplace on the work day.
+The results of the prior day’s self-screening should be confirmed to be “UNCHANGED” by the designated Compliance Assistant upon arrival to the workplace.

-○ For visits to the workplace by unscheduled personnel, manual or electronic screening processes must be completed before they enter the workspace.
+○ For visits to the workplace by unscheduled personnel, screening processes must be completed before they enter the workspace.

-- Anyone who reports to work with symptoms that point to possible of COVID-19 infection will be instructed to return home and contact their healthcare provider.
+- Anyone who reports to work with new and unexplained symptoms that point to possible of COVID-19 infection will be instructed to return home and contact their healthcare provider.

 - Americans with Disability Act (ADA) conformity: